The True Story Of My Teenage Dirtbag Fight Club

 We were terrible and we were bored, both qualities compounding each other.

-The war games quickly gave way to Jackass-style stupidity: throwing ourselves off ravines, riding a busted baby carriage down the hill behind the house, hot-boxing the junked cars in Connor’s front yard and jumping off his high, stilted front porch “just because.”
+The war games quickly gave way to Jackass-style stupidity: throwing ourselves into ravines, riding a busted baby carriage down the hill behind the house, hot-boxing the junked cars in Connor’s front yard and jumping off his high, stilted front porch “just because.”
 We were terrible and we were bored, both qualities compounding each other.

 The leap from shooting each other with BB guns to punching each other in the face was not that big.
 It started with one-hits; we’d square up against each other and go blow for blow.
 First one to fall or call quits lost.
 But more often than not it would break out into an actual fight, so eventually we just said fuck it, let’s do it like they did it in Fight Club.
 Usually we didn’t plan in advance — there were no cell phones, no emailing.
 Boys just showed up at Connor’s house like it was teenage dirtbag Neverland.